chenwang57/PFNet/README.md

 ## Run
 ***
 ### Train Details
-Before training this model, make sure the two following settings are modified in `run.py`:
+Before training this model, make sure the three following settings are modified in `run.py`:

-    MODE = 'train'
-    DATASET = 'LondonHW'        # LondonHW or ManchesterHW DURATION = 60
+    MODE = 'train'              # train or test DATASET = 'LondonHW'        # LondonHW or ManchesterHW DURATION = 60

-where DURATION is the constant of the forecasting horizon, such as 15, 30, 60.
+where DURATION is the constant of the forecasting horizon, such as 15, 30, and 60.
 After that, you can run `python run.py` to start training PFNet.
-The result will generate in experiments folder, including tensorboard-logs folder, best model parameters, the result of prediction, ground truth, and the running log file.
+The result will be generated in the `experiments` folder, including the `tensorboard-logs` folder, best model parameters, the result of prediction, ground truth, and the running log file.

 ### Test Details
+Before, testing the PFNet, you should modify the MODE variable as follows:

+    MODE = 'test'              # train or test

+Besides, go to the bottom of the `run.py` file, and comment out the following code:

+    history = trainer.fit()

+After uncommenting the test code `trainer.evaluate(is_pretrained=True, model_path='./experiments/LondonHW_15/2022-05-12-22-33-53/best_model')`, and changing the path of the test model, you can run `run.py` to perform the test operation.

 ## Citation
 ***